-(l) personal information that reveals (A) a consumer's social security, driver's license, state identification card, or passport number; (B) a consumer's account log-in, financial account, debit card, or credit card number in combination with any required security or access code, password, or credentials allowing access to an account; (C) a consumer's precise geolocation; (D) a consumer's racial or ethnic origin, religious or philosophical beliefs, or union membership; (E) the contents of a consumer's mail, email and text messages, unless the business is the intended recipient of the communication; (F) a consumer's genetic data; and (2)(A) the processing of biometric information for the purpose of uniquely identifying a consumer; (B) personal information collected and analyzed concerning a consumer's health; or (C) personal information collected and analyzed concerning a consumer's sex life or sexual orientation.
+(l) personal information that reveals (A) a consumer's social security, driver's license, state identification card, or passport number; (B) a consumer's account log-in, financial account, debit card, or credit card number in combination with any required security or access code, password, or credentials allowing access to an account; (C) a consumer's precise geolocation; (D) a consumer's racial or ethnic origin, religious or philosophical beliefs, or union membership; (E) the contents of a consumer's mail, email and text messages, unless the business is the intended recipient of the communication; (F) a consumer's genetic data; and (2)(A) the processing of biometric information for the purpose of uniquely identifying a consumer; (B) personal information collected and analyzed concerning a consumer's sex life or sexual orientation.

-Id. § 1798.140(ae) (effective Jan.
-1, 2023).
-Precise geolocation means "any data that is derived from a device and that is used or intended to be used to locate a consumer within a geographic area that is equal to or less than the area of a circle with a radius of one thousand, eight hundred and fifty (1,850) feet, except as prescribed by regulations."
-Id. § 1798.140(w) (effective Jan.
-1, 2023).
-The Attorney General is directed to issues regulations by July 1, 2022 further defining precise geolocation "such as where the size defined Is not sufficient to protect consumer privacy in sparsely example, the inclusion of "[i]nferences drawn from the information identified in this subdivision to create a profile about a consumer" in subsection (K) means that any time a company draws an inference about a user (such as a user's potential interest in diving or other hobbies, likely occupation, or family connection to a particular town), the inferences themselves become personal information, subject to the statute (whether or not the inferences prove to be reliable and accurate).
+example, the inclusion of "[i]nferences drawn from the information identified in this subdivision to create a profile about a consumer" in subsection (K) means that any time a company draws an inference about a user (such as a user's potential interest in diving or other hobbies, likely occupation, or family connection to a particular town), the inferences themselves become personal information, subject to the statute (whether or not the inferences prove to be reliable and accurate).

-Personal information excludes publicly available information53 (other than biometric information collected by a business about a consumer without the consumer's knowledge54-which constitutes personal information).
-This is an improvement over earlier versions of the statute, which had excluded from the definition of what was publicly available data used for a purpose not compatible with the purpose for populated areas, or when the personal Information Is used for normal operational purposes, such as billing."
-Id. § 1798.185(a)(13) (effective Jan.
-1, 2023).
+Personal information excludes publicly available information (other than biometric information collected by a business about a consumer without the consumer's knowledge which constitutes personal information).
+This is an improvement over earlier versions of the statute, which had excluded from the definition of what was publicly available data used for a purpose not compatible with the purpose for